mcknote/akame/README.md

 Notes:

-1. Site-specific extractors can be imported from and recommended to be defined in `akame.extraction.sets.{site_name}`
+1. Site-specific extractors can be imported from and are recommended to be defined in `akame.extraction.sets.{site_name}`
 2. Additional setups may be required by the notification program

 ### Example